 We are adjuncts.
 We teach because we believe in the power of education to improve people’s lives.
 Across our state there are thousands of us working everyday to advance the next generation of working class students and their families.
-Although many do not see the threat to higher education, we have watched it grow for quite some time.
+Although many do not see the threat, we have watched it grow for quite some time.
 With the continued erosion of full-time faculty, we have become a short-sighted stop-gap in what most would assume is a well functioning system.
-The truth is that we are in a crisis.
-Both as an institution vital to our society and as individuals just trying to survive.
+The truth is that we are struggling—both as an institution vital to our community and as individuals just trying to survive.

 The fact is we do not work for any administration.
 Nor do we work for legislators in Tallahassee who continue to cut funding for our essential institutions.
-We work for you!
-Our public colleges are as much yours as the streets you take to get here.
-Unfortunately, few in our community feel the bumps in the road like we do, but it is time for that to change.
-It’s time we treat higher education with the same accountability as any other service paid for by the people.
+We work for the people.
+It’s time we treat higher education with the same accountability as any other service paid for by the public.
 We are adjuncts and we are standing up for education.
-Will you stand with us?